Academic Standards and Policies

 - Divide by the total number of credits for a semester

 The total quality points, divided by the total credits, equals the GPA for the semester.
-To compute a cumulative grade point average, include all MMC courses taken to date and divide by the total number of credits for which grades of A through F, plus UW and WF, have been earned or assigned.
+To compute a cumulative grade point average, including all MMC courses taken to date and divide by the total number of credits for which grades of A through F, plus UW and WF, have been earned or assigned.

 Grade = QPs x Number of Credits = Total QPs